acmpa/acmpa.github.io/README.md

-# acmpa.github.io
-American Concierge Medical Practitioners Association's Content Management System
+# American Concierge Medical Practitioners Association Website

+### Copyright

+Thank you to Sal for the theme design and development.